Xxi-0101/Work-Sample/README.md

 # Work-Sample
-This is the final assessment of the Data Analysis module, which comprises of three questions.
+This is the final assessment for the Data Analysis module, consisting of three questions outlined below.

 ## Part I
 ### QUESTION A: Describing and Classifying Tweets